- Colors:

 fails or you don't feel confident manipulating images

-yourself, just provide hard copies of photographs or
+yourself, just provide hard copies of photographs

 |